 We have designed a blend that gives you a deep internal cleansing, in a way that is gentle enough for everyday use!
 This superfood blend specifically targets your digestive GI track; responsible for 90% of your immune system, we use botanicals to boost, detoxify, and cleanse.
-This formula helps your daily detoxifying organs increase in optimal function.
-When we consume plant nutrients, our bodies recognize their componants and commands them into action, creating proper function in our internal systems.
-When your body is fueled with what it needs, and knows it can expect what it needs, and is supplied then it can fully prosper.
-Our blend is formulated to work with your body’s ability to detox and heal; making it a daily “go to” lifestyle habit that makes you feel so alive!
-This delicious blend satisfies that healthy itch we all have to “go green” everyday!
+This formula helps your daily detoxifying organs increase optimal function.
+When we consume plant nutrients, our bodies recognize their components and commands them into action, creating proper function in our internal systems.
+When your body is fueled with what it needs and knows it can expect what it needs and is supplied then it can fully prosper.
+Our blend is formulated to work with your body’s ability to detox and heal; making it a daily “go-to” lifestyle habit that makes you feel so alive!
+This delicious blend satisfies that healthy itch we all have to “go green” every day!

 Ingredients: Papaya leaf, Soursop Leaf, Tulsi, Turmeric, Coriander, Tropical almond leaf, Ice cream bean leaf, Yellow dock, Guava leaf, Dandelion, Daisy, Kefir lime leaf, Lemon

 Naikela Botanicals’ superfood tea powders are an effective way to deliver water-soluble nutrients into your body to improve your overall health and wellness.
 The tea blends are formulated to provide specific lifestyle benefits.
 Each tea delivers a host of health benefits and can be mixed with water or paired as a complement to various foods.
 Farmed and harvested on Kauai, these botanicals are Certified Naturally Grown (no pesticides are used during the growing process, non-GMO), hand-harvested, and dried via a solar drying process that maximizes the nutrient content.

 Key Features & Benefits: